|

 If your goal is to join the Daughters of the American

-Revolution (DAR), you will likely need to gather many of the following documents for the first 3 or 4 generations in
+the originals) of the following documents for the first 3 or 4 generations in

 your family: